gosub-com/Zurfur/README.md

 ### Complex Types

-A complex type must define all of its fields in the body.
+A complex type defines all of its fields in the body.
 Fields are declared with `@` and are private, but may have public properties with `pub get`, `pub get set`, etc.

-    pub type Example
+    type Example
         // Mutable fields
         @text1 str = "hello"                // Private
         @text2 str pub get = "hello"        // Public get (copy, not a reference)